Equivalent Dichotomies for Triangle Detection in Subgraph, Induced, and Colored H-Free Graphs: Acknowledgments

 Now, we create $3$-colored Triangle Detection instances by taking the induced subgraph of every triplet of color classes.
 There are $\Order(n^{3/2})$ instances, and each instance has $\Order(\sqrt{n})$ vertices and $\Order(n)$ edges.
 To implement this efficiently, we can sort the adjacency lists of $G$ according to the color classes, so that we can quickly extract the edges between any triplet of color classes.
 Then, it takes $\Order(n^{2.5})$ time to generate all the instances (which is linear in the output size).

-For every triangle $xyz$ in $G$, its vertices $x,y,z$ must belong to different color classes (two vertices can't be in the same color class because an edge connects them).
+For every triangle $xyz$ in $G$, its vertices $x,y,z$ must belong to different color classes (two vertices cannot be in the same color class because an edge connects them).
 Since the color classes are disjoint, this specific triplet of color classes is unique.
 Thus, the triangle $xyz$ appears in exactly one output instance. \end{proof}

-The second tool is a ``sieving'' lemma that reduces the problem to instances with a unique solution.
+The second tool is an isolation lemma that reduces the problem to instances with a unique solution by applying a ``random sieve'' to a colored instance.
 This technique dates back to the Valiant-Vazirani theorem~\cite{valiant1985np} and is commonly used in various settings (e.g., the approximate counting setting~\cite{goldreich2025coarse,dell2022approximately}).
-We use the following formulation from~\cite{abboud2026triangle}: \begin{lemma}[{\cite[Lemma 5.2]{abboud2026triangle}}] There is a near-linear time reduction that, given a $3$-colored graph $G$ with at most $n$ vertices in each color class, outputs $r = \tOrder(1)$ induced subgraphs of $G$, such that if $G$ contains a triangle, then with probability at least $1-\Order(1/n)$, one of the subgraphs contains a unique triangle. \end{lemma} The high-level idea is to ``guess'' (e.g., via exponential search) the approximate number of vertices participating in a triangle within some color class, and then appropriately subsample.
+We use the following formulation from~\cite{abboud2026triangle}: \begin{lemma}[{\cite[Lemma 5.2]{abboud2026triangle}}] There is a near-linear time reduction that, given a $3$-colored graph $G$ with at most $n$ vertices in each color class, outputs $r = \tOrder(1)$ induced subgraphs of $G$, such that if $G$ contains a triangle, then with probability at least $1-\Order(1/n)$, one of the subgraphs contains a unique triangle. \end{lemma} The high-level idea is to guess (via exponential search) the approximate number of vertices participating in a triangle within some color class, and then appropriately subsample.
 For example, if there are $t$ red vertices that participate in a triangle, subsampling the red vertices with probability $\Theta(1/t)$ results in a graph that, with constant probability, has only one red vertex participating in a triangle.
 Repeating this for every color class gives the result.\footnote{We remark here that~\cite{abboud2026triangle} replaced two subsampling phases with one phase where they subsample the edges.
 This is not suitable for induced $H$-free graphs, but as we explained, it can be replaced with subsampling vertices at the cost of another $\Order( \log n )$ factor in the running time.
-In fact, this is the standard way to prove such a result.}
+In fact, this is the standard way to prove such a result.} It is crucial here that the input graph is properly $3$-colored.
+If instead we merely partitioned $V(G)$ into three parts that need not be independent (e.g., by a random partition), then the isolation lemma would only ensure a unique \emph{colorful} triangle in one of the instances.
+Other triangles using a monochromatic edge could still remain, so the resulting instance would not necessarily be a Unique Triangle Detection instance.